collectivexyz/collective-governance-v1/site/gettingstarted.rst

 Once the proper VoterClass has been established, an online community can build a new Governance Contract.
 The :ref:`<GovernanceBuilder>` provides a convienient method to create a new Governance Contract.

-To build a GovernanceBuilder a VoterClass must be provided, specified by the address as well as one or more :ref:`<Supervisors>` who may configure voting parameters as well as veto vote outcomes which are not in the best interest of the community.
+To build a GovernanceBuilder a VoterClass must be provided, specified by the address as well as one or more :ref:`<Supervisor>` who may configure voting parameters as well as veto vote outcomes which are not in the best interest of the community.